giannisalinetti/os-inventory/README.md

 To load configurations from a YAML file:

 ```
-$ os-inventory --load-yaml test.yml
+$ os-inventory --load-yaml example.yml
 ```

-The generated inventory is always redirected to stdout, thus, to create a custom file, just redirect the output:
+The generated inventory is redirected by defayult to stdout.
+To create a custom file use the options *-o* or *--output*:

 ```
-$ os-inventory --load-yaml test.yml > /tmp/myinventory
+$ os-inventory --load-yaml example.yml --output /tmp/myinventory
 ```

 ## The YAML config